Last Updated: Mar 16, 2017

 By Michael D.I.
 Siget, JD, MPA, PAMED's Legislative & Regulatory Counsel

 With the new legislative session underway, a flurry of legislative activity has taken place.

-Part 1 of my "Bills on the Hill" will focus on credentialing, abuse deterrent opioids, criminal activity, retaliation and non-compete clauses.
-Part 2 will focus on electronic prescriptions, the PDMP, official state prescription forms, prescription limitations and CRNPs.
+Part 1 of my "Bills on the Hill" focuses on credentialing, abuse deterrent opioids, criminal activity, retaliation and non-compete clauses.
+Part 2 focuses on electronic prescriptions, the PDMP, official state prescription forms, prescription limitations and CRNPs.

 HB 125, introduced by Rep. Matthew Baker, would provide for the use of a Council for Affordable Quality Healthcare (CAQH) credentialing application that physicians and health care providers would be required to use when seeking to become credentialed by a health insurer.

 Provisional credentialing would be granted to eligible applicants if a health insurer failed to issue a credentialing determination within 30 days after receiving the completed form.
 Any services provided while the practitioner was under provisional status would be covered by the health insurer under the same terms as are applicable to participating health care practitioners in the applicant's provider group.

 HB 125 was referred to the House Health Committee for consideration on Jan.
 23.